 |Lengths supported||30mm, 42mm, 60mm, 80mm, 110mm|

-Attaching a heatsink could take your chosen SSD over the size requirements.
-So you need to be mindful of this.
+All the SSDs linked above have heatsinks that fit inside the PS5.
+There may be heatsinks for other SSDs that may not, so be sure to read user reviews to ensure that whatever SSD you buy, it'll fit.
 The drive with the heatsink attached cannot be any bigger than 25mm wide and 11.25mm high in order to fit within the PS5’s internal expansion slot.

 How to upgrade PS5 internal storage

 In order to upgrade your PS5 internal storage, you will need a flat surface to work from, a #1 Phillips or cross-head screwdriver and it’s not a bad idea to make use of a small flashlight or the torch on your phone in order to clearly see what you’re doing at all times.